Frequently Asked Questions (FAQs)

 When will we hear back about our application?

-All applicants will be notified within eight weeks of submission whether their application has been selected for further consideration.
+All applicants will be notified within twelve of submission whether their application has been selected for further consideration.

 Who can I contact for support or questions?

-Questions regarding the submission process should be directed to our assets management department at Gadmin@nathancummings.com.
+Questions regarding the submission process should be directed to our asset management department at Gadmin@nathancummings.com.
 We are not currently able to address questions relating to the content of the submission.

 Application Support Process